kamiarkordari/Kidnapped-Vehicle/README.md

 To achieve an accuracy of 3-10 cm, sensor information from liadar, radar, or INU is used and fused together using a Particle Filter.

 ## Localization Algorithm
-Localization in case of self driving vehicle makes use of GPS, range sensors, landmark information and a global map based on the following algorithm given below:
+Localization in context of self driving vehicle makes use of GPS, range sensors, landmark information and a global map based on the following algorithm:

 1. A global map of different areas is constructed, in which the self driving vehicle is to be deployed.
 This map contains information about different location of 'landmarks'.
-Landmarks are nothing but major features present in the locality, which are not subject to change for a longer period of time.
-Examples can be buildings, signal posts, intersections, etc. These landmarks are used in later steps to predict the relative location of car.
-These maps are updated often so as to add new features and refresh the locations of existing features.
+Landmarks are features that are not subject to change for a long period of time.
+These landmarks are used to estimate the relative location of car to them.

-2. Once a map is constructed, GPS sensor installed inside the vehicle is used to predict the locality in which it is present.
-On basis of this locality, only a portion of global map is selected to avoid a large number of real time calculations as the algorithms must run in real time.
-As stated earlier, GPS sensor provides noisy measurement and hence cannot be used alone for localization.
+2. Once a map is constructed, GPS on the vehicle is used to initialize the vehicle and select a small portion of global map around the vehicle to significantly reduce the amount of computation as the algorithms must run in real time.

-3. LIDAR and/or RADAR sensor installed on the vehicle then measure the distance between it and the landmarks around it.
-This helps in further pinning down location of the vehicle as it is now relative to landmarks in the global map constructed earlier.
+3. GPS provides noisy measurement and is not enough for accurate localization.
+LIDAR and/or RADAR sensor on the vehicle is used for map matching by measuring the distance between the vehicle and the map landmarks around the vehicle.
+This helps in further pinning down location of the vehicle as it is now relative to landmarks in the global map.
 However, LIDAR and RADAR information is also not accurate and prone to noise.
-Hence, a sophisticated technique like Particle Filter is used.

 4. Particle Filter is used to combine the information gained from all above steps and predict the location of car with high accuracy of 3-10 cm.

 The whole algorithm repeats at run time when the car is moving and new location of car is predicted.

+## Particle Filter

+1. For each particle convert measurements to map coordinate

+2. For each observation find the closest landmark

+3. Calculate weight

+4. Accumulate error for particle

+## The code
-## Running the Code
+### Running the Code
-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+This project involves a Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.